YevenLourance/Portable-Augmented-Reality-Based-Multi-User-Data-Exploration-Experience/README.md

 <b>OnDiscoveredServer()</b> You can override this if you want to show feedback about the network traffic.

-## Test module ##

-[Unity-iPhone.xcodeproj](./test/Unity-iPhone.xcodeproj) can be directly opened in XCode IDE.

-To test the iOS deployed file.
-Open this file in XCode on Mac.
-Build the codes and deploy the codes on both phones.
-The users can start the app.

 ## Useful components ##
 <h4>ARKit</h4>